gaultier/blog/i_want_rust_to_have_defer.md

 ```

 It clearly signifies to the caller that they are in charge of freeing the memory, and also it carries the capacity of the `Vec` with it, so it's not lost.

+In our codebase at work, this struct is used a lot.

 So let's adapt the function, and also add a function in the API to free it for convenience: